The Frockery Eco-Fashion Challenge

 Our judges had been finding it increasingly difficult to choose just one overall winner and a runner up from the myriad of stylish outfits paraded down our virtual catwalk.
 So in 2020, we offered vouchers to all participants rather than pick winners and runners-up for the vintage, preloved and hand-made categories.

-Due to the ongoing Covid crisis, we are hosting a slimmed down version of our challenge for 2021 with vouchers again available for participants.
-This year, we are simply inviting our customers and friends to share lockdown looks for their various everyday activities, whether that’s a virtual meeting with colleagues, home educating the children, heading out for daily exercise or essential activities, or even dressing for dinner!
+Due to the Covid crisis, we hosted a slimmed-down version of our challenge for 2021 with vouchers available for participants who were invited to share lockdown looks for their various everyday activities, whether that’s a virtual meeting with colleagues, home educating the children, heading out for daily exercise or essential activities, or even dressing for dinner!

 So come on everybody, let's frock again like we did last Feb'ry (and the ones before!)